<!-- FAQPage Structured Data -->

 A Certificate of Suitability to the Monographs of the European Pharmacopoeia (CEP) is the most important certification for UDCA API entering the European market.
 A CEP is granted by the EDQM after a technical assessment of the manufacturer's submission and an on-site GMP inspection.

 The CEP certifies that the manufacturer's UDCA production process, quality control, and impurity profile are adequately controlled by the EP monograph.
-For a marketing authorization holder (MAH) filing a drug product using UDCA as the API, referencing a valid CEP simplifies the dossier because the MAH does not need to provide the full API quality section — the CEP serves as proof of compliance.
+For a marketing authorization holder (MAH) filing a drug product using UDCA as the API, referencing a valid CEP simplifies the dossier because the MAH does not need to provide the full API quality section, the CEP is accepted as proof of compliance.

 CEP validity should be verified through the EDQM Certification Database before purchasing.
-Important: a CEP can be voluntarily withdrawn at the manufacturer's request, suspended by EDQM, or revoked.
-A previously valid CEP number does not guarantee current validity.
+A CEP can be voluntarily withdrawn, suspended by EDQM, or revoked — a previously valid CEP number does not guarantee current validity.
 For definitions of relevant terms, see our regulatory glossary.

 GMP (Good Manufacturing Practice) compliance underlies every aspect of UDCA API quality.
 For the US market, GMP compliance is verified by FDA inspection of the manufacturing facility.
 For the EU market, GMP compliance is verified by EDQM inspection (for CEP holders) or by a competent authority of an EU member state.